 How long has the Duke GLS program existed?

 The Duke Graduate Liberal Studies program was inaugurated in 1984, with strong support and involvement from Graduate School Dean Craufurd D. Goodwin.
-The program began under director Bonnie E. Erikson with 17 students -- all of whom went on to graduate.
+The program began under director Bonnie E. Erickson with 17 students -- all of whom went on to graduate.